bsc-iitm/python/ppa/week-4/PPA-6.md

 [5, 4, 3, 2, 1]
 ```

 You don't necessarily have to remove the elements from the first list.
 But let us continue with the approach of removing an element from the first list and adding it to the second list.
 How will you remove an element from a list?
-This is a challenge for you to think about.

 <u>Approach-2</u>